gmkung/decheem-docs/docs/belief_style_guide.rst

 **Sentence 2**: A situation in which **the person is unhappy** is **Always** a situation where **the work of the person is not good**.

   By introducing 'the' and transforming plural to specific singular (e.g. 'people' to 'person'), the belief lends itself to being used in more situations without risk of generalisation.
-However, which person am I talking about?
+However one question remains: which person am I talking about?

 **Sentence 3**: A situation in which **the person in question is unhappy** is **Always** a situation where **the work of the person in question is not good**.